AyeAreEm/Tree-View/README.md

 open::that(location).unwrap();
 ```
 That's it. literally that's it.
 Chef's kiss.
-Although, I might need to use it more since we are mostly using rust's built in Command library since we need to run commands with certain apps when opening them (i.e. terminal and file explorer - the main ones 😅)
+Although, I might need to use it more - we are mostly using rust's built in Command library because we need to run commands with certain apps when opening them (i.e. terminal and file explorer - the main ones 😅)

 ### Use of Rand
 I don't think there's a lot to say about this one.
 It's just a random number generator.